CBIIT/MIDI_processing_script/README.md

 This repository contains the codebases and instructions to run the MIDI pipeline using GCP.
 It utilizes the Healthcare API and Cloud Functions to automate a pipeline to de-identify DICOM images.

+Please use the MIDI_SOP.docx for full instructions on setting up and running the pipeline.

 **Note**: Postprocessing is now part of the Cloud Functions and the script.py file should be used.
 Notebook versions of post processing are provided but are no longer required.